Models of Contaminant Migration:

 The matrix of the derivatives of the adsorbed concentrations with respect to the soluble concentrations (eq.
 6), the Jacobian of the system, contains all information about the possible centered waves.

-Concentration profiles c(xj,) of the chemical components across rarefaction waves are plotted in concentration space (instead of in space-time).
-The grid composed of such lines is typical of the chemical interactions in the system ("street map of the system").
+Concentration profiles cj) of the chemical components across rarefaction waves are plotted in concentration space (instead of in space-time).
+The grid composed of such lines is typical of the chemical interactions in the system ("street map of the system", example).

 The Jacobian has as many eigenvectors as the system has chemical components (or -equivalently- centered waves).

-Fig. 2: Construction of waves in concentration space.
-The waves in space-time are the same as in Fig. 1.
+Fig. 1: Construction of waves in concentration space (central diagram) from their representation in space-time.
+The waves are the same as in Fig. 4.
 Abszissa in concentration space: Na-concentration, ordinate in concentration space: Mg-concentration.
 The Na-wave (rarefaction wave) arrives before the Mg-wave (shock).

 Because Na and Mg ions compete very little with each other for adsorption sites, the waves are roughly parallel to the coordinate axes in concentration space.